goastian/midori-desktop/browser/components/urlbar/docs/telemetry.rst

   This probe tracks the amount of time it takes to get the first result.
   It is an exponential histogram with values between 5 and 100.

+  Changelog
+    Firefox 138
+      Mirrored from Glean (urlbar.autocomplete_first_result_time) .
+(See bug 1938938)

 PLACES_AUTOCOMPLETE_6_FIRST_RESULTS_TIME_MS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   This probe tracks the amount of time it takes to get the first six results.
   It is an exponential histogram with values between 50 and 1000.

+  Changelog
+    Firefox 138
+      Mirrored from Glean (urlbar.autocomplete_sixth_result_time).
+(See bug 1938938)

 FX_URLBAR_SELECTED_RESULT_METHOD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+  NOTE: This histogram has been completely removed, as its data is now collected as part of the `urlbar.engagement` Glean event.
+(See bug 1932707)

   This probe tracks how a result was picked by the user from the list.
   It is a categorical histogram with these values: